• Skip to main content

 More recipes with fresh fruit or frozen fruit:

-Grape Salad, Breakfast Fruit Salad, Watermelon Feta Salad with Basil and Blueberries, Lemon and Blackberry Bread Pudding, Blueberry Delight, and Southern Ambrosia are some of the dishes featuring fruit on my blog.
+Breakfast Fruit Salad, Watermelon Feta Salad with Basil and Blueberries, Lemon and Blackberry Bread Pudding, Blueberry Delight, and Southern Ambrosia are some dishes featuring fruit on my blog.
 Main dishes with fruit include Grilled Grouper with Mango Salsa and Pork Tenderloin with Blackberry Sauce.

 Need even more menu ideas?
 Check out these roundup posts 40+ Easter Menu Ideas and Recipes, Easter Dinner Side Dish Recipes and Menu Ideas, 50+ Easter Dessert Recipes, and my easy 32 Mother’s Day Breakfast and Brunch Recipes!